Table of Contents

 Does the flexible ISA add any value?

-Not all ISA providers offer flexibility
+Not all ISA providers offer the flexible ISA option

 As stated earlier, a common misconception is that the flexible ISA only applies to cash ISAs.
-However, stocks and shares ISA can also be flexible, but you need to sell your assets to withdraw from your stocks and shares ISA.
+However, stocks and shares ISA can also be flexible, but you first need to sell your assets to withdraw from your stocks and shares ISA.
 Unfortunately, several stocks and shares ISA providers don’t offer this flexibility.

 Also, some flexible ISA providers may charge extra withdrawal fees, while others limit how much money you can withdraw each month.
 These limits and fees can be seen as unfair practices, as individuals shouldn’t be penalised for taking their money out when needed.
-So, you may want to change providers if you want to find the best flexible ISA that comes with no unnecessary fees.
+So, you may want to change providers if you want to find the best flexible ISA that comes without unnecessary fees.

 What happens if I transfer my flexible ISA

-Moneyfarm offers flexible ISAs
+Moneyfarm offers the flexible ISA option

 FAQ

-What flexible stocks and shares ISA?
+What is a flexible stocks and shares ISA?

 Can I transfer a flexible ISA?